ChatGPT for Brainstorming: Diverge Wide, Then Attack

 • Decide what “good” looks like.
 “Something I have not thought of” is a fine criterion; “the best idea” is not.

-1. State the problem in one sentence with the constraint: “I am [role] choosing [decision] given [constraint].
+1. State the problem with a constraint.
+“I am [role] choosing [decision] given [constraint].
 List 10 wildly different angles, no overlap.”
+Constraints (audience, budget, timeline) are what produce specific ideas — without them you get “ideas about marketing.”

-2. Read all 10.
+2. Read all 10 on Instant.
 Cross off the ones that overlap with your pre-written first three.
-The valuable ones are usually 4-10.
+The valuable ones are usually 4 through 10.
+Note which angles you reflexively dismiss; those are often worth a second look.

-4. Attack each pitch.
+4. Switch to Thinking and attack each pitch.
 “What is the strongest reason this is wrong?
-Who would this fail for?”
+Who specifically would this fail for?”
+Reject vague answers like “might not work” — push until the failure mode is concrete.

 6. Stop when you have a top-2 you can defend in writing.
-Save the chat — the rejected ideas often resurface later.
+Save the chat.
+The rejected ideas often resurface.

 I am a solo founder choosing the wedge for my new ops-tools